roonyh/node-get-give/doc/post.md

 The `fs` module is what we use to read the contents in loaded modules from `node-get.js`

 fs module actually resolves relative paths relative to the current working directory of the process.
-I run node-get from `~/projects/node-get`.
-So when `get('./dog.js')` is called inside `hello.js` where it looks for it is `cwd/dog.js`.
-Its not going to find a dog.js there because we just moved it into a directory named `example` so its in `cwd/example/dog.js`
+Say I run `node-get` from `cwd/node-get`.
+So when `get('./cat.js')` is called inside `hello.js`(or anywhere else) where it looks for it is `cwd/cat.js`.
+It's not going to find a cat.js there because I just moved it into a directory named `example` so it's in `cwd/example/cat.js`

-I'd like to get to resolve relative paths the way I am used to with `require`.
-So I want the `get` global method in each of my module to resolve relative modules relative to its own self.
-So get in each module should work in a way that is specific to that module.
-The best way I could achieve this is providing each module with its own instance of `get`.
+I'd like `get` to resolve relative paths the same way `require` does.
+So I want the `get` global method in each of my modules to resolve relative modules relative to its own self.
+So `get` in each module should work in a way that is specific to that module.
+The best way I could achieve this is providing each module with its own specific instance of `get`.

 So first I'll change `wrappedFunction` to take a `get` parameter.